l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     ==> vertxsender: Received reply: pong
     ...

-Even if vertxsender and vertxreceiver had no knowldege of each other hostname and IP address, the vertx eventbus protocol has a discovering capability that let connect senders and receivers.
-For applications that don't have a similiar feature, Docker provide a [container linking option](https://docs.docker.com/userguide/dockerlinks/).
+Even if vertxsender and vertxreceiver had no knowledge of each other hostname and IP address, the vertx eventbus protocol has a discovering capability that let connect senders and receivers.
+For applications that don't have a similar feature, Docker provide a [container linking option](https://docs.docker.com/userguide/dockerlinks/).

 ### Linking containers